X3I/poketwo.com/index.md

 created by your friends over in `#community-support`.
 Please note that this guide is a living __work in progress__.
-If you find something that's wrong or missing from the guides, or would like to add a new guide, please feel free to leave it in the `#general-support` channel in our discord server or [send us a pull request](https://github.com/syntaqx/pokeone.com/pulls).
+If you find something that's wrong or missing from the guides, or would like to add a new guide, please feel free to leave it in the `#community-support` channel in our discord server or [send us a pull request](https://github.com/syntaqx/pokeone.com/pulls).

 # Table of Contents